-However, in the case of adoption, obtaining child custody or shared custody, or a new resident arriving in Quebec, an application must be submitted to the Régie.
-You may apply on line or simply download the Canada Child Tax Benefit form from the Régie's Web site at www.rrq.gouv.qc.ca/en/enfants.
-This form is also available at all our customer service centres.
+You may apply online or simply download the Canada Child Tax Benefit form from the Régie's Web site at www.rrq.gouv.qc.ca/en/enfants.
+Whether it is for a child born in Quebec or for one of the cases listed above, the My Account service enables applicants to track their application for Child Assistance.